-The Johns Hopkins School of Education Proposal for Off-campus Program Post-Master's Certificate in Counseling
+The Johns Hopkins School of Education Proposal for Off-campus Program Master of Science in Counseling

 A. Centrality to Institutional Mission and Planning Priorities.

 1. Provide a description of the program, including each area of concentration (if applicable), and how it relates to the institution's approved mission.